“If your knees aren’t green by the end of the day, you ought to seriously reexamine your life.”

 He didn’t even touch my knee.
-He read the writeup of my ACL reconstruction and decided I needed a MRI to get a picture of what was going on.
+He read the write-up of my ACL reconstruction and decided I needed an MRI to get a picture of what was going on.

-I’m a group 2 service disabled veteran.
-When I enrolled in the VA healthcare system once we moved to Texas, I got a huge booklet which outlined all of my medical benefits.
-From what I’d recalled, I was supposed to get free medical care for darn near everything which could possibly ail me, and particularly for problems related to my original disability.
+I’m a group 2 service-disabled veteran.
+When I enrolled in the VA healthcare system once we moved to Texas, I got a huge booklet that outlined all of my medical benefits.
+From what I’d recalled, I was supposed to get free medical care for darn near everything that could possibly ail me, particularly for problems related to my original disability.
 Among the list of disabilities (a reconstructed shoulder and asthma are the others for which I derive my rating) was my previously repaired left knee.